Maharashtra: Thief returns TV stolen from poet Narayan Surve’s home, leaves apology note

 On Monday, the couple informed the Neral police station, following which a first information report was registered against the thief under sections pertaining to theft and trespassing or breaking into a house under the Bharatiya Nyaya Sanhita.

-Inspector Shivaji Dhawale said that the accused person would be raced soon based on the CCTV footage and the fingerprints found on the television set.
+Inspector Shivaji Dhawale said that the accused person would be traced soon based on the CCTV footage and the fingerprints found on the television set.

 According to the police, the thief may have realised that the house belonged to Surve after seeing his photograph.